Sgydoo/puppet-lunch/_posts/2013-12-27-autoprovisioning.md

 {% highlight text %}
 # mkbrood --help

 This is the 'mkbrood' multiple host provisioner.
-Version 1.1
+Version $VERSION

 mkbrood is a wrapper script for the 'hatch' auto-provisioning script.
 It allows a number of new nodes to be produced (hatched) at one time, which is useful when provisioning a complete application platform.

-The mkbrood script expects to find its configuration files here:
+The brood script expects to find its configuration files here:
-/etc/mkbrood/<puppet_environment>.yaml

-A sample configuration file can be found here:
-/etc/mkbrood/sample.yaml
+ /etc/mkbrood/<platform>.yaml

-mkbrood depends on the 'hatch' script, which it expects to find here:
+It relies on the 'hatch' script, which it expects to find here:
  /usr/local/bin/hatch

 Logs are written to:
-/var/log/mkbrood/<puppet_environment>.log
+ /var/log/mkbrood/<platform>.log

 Usage:

-  mkbrood <puppet_environment>
+ mkbrood <platform>
  mkbrood --help

+Note that any environments referred to in the configuration must exist in the puppet configuration *before* running this script.
 {% endhighlight %}

 Note that a valid environment with the same name must exist in the